 Service Animals

-At Holidu, we believe in inclusivity and want to make sure all guests feel welcome.
-This includes guests who rely on service animals.
-As a host, it's important to be aware that you cannot discriminate against guests who need a service animal, and you must accommodate them, just as you would any other guest.
-By accommodating guests with service animals, you're helping to create an inclusive, respectful environment.
+At Holidu, we believe in inclusivity and want all guests to feel welcome — including guests who rely on service animals.
+As a host, you cannot discriminate against guests who need a service animal, and you must accommodate them just as you would any other guest.
+By accommodating guests with service animals, you help create an inclusive and respectful environment.

 What Is a Service Animal?